 In 1894, a massive quantity of oil was discovered on Osage tribal lands.
 Seeing green, a man named Henry Foster petitioned the Bureau of Indian Affairs for an exclusive contract to explore oil and gas on the reservation.
 Although he died shortly after, the BIA approved the request and Henry's brother took control.

 Not exactly a shocker, this is Oklahoma after all, they struck oil and money flowed like crude.
-Since this was a period of time when Native Americans were still looked down on as ruthless, wild-spirited, and untamed savages that were less-than people, a decision was made that would have anybody else handling the tribes oil money.
+Since this was a period of time when Native Americans were still looked down on as ruthless, wild-spirited, and untamed savages who were less than people, a decision was made that would have anybody else handling the tribe's oil money.

 We're From The Government and We're Here To Help